-Following the epic success of our boozy chocolates and cocoa-centred liqueurs, we’ve created a whole new collection of chocolate liqueurs.
+Following the epic success of our tipsy chocolates and cacao-centred liqueurs, we’ve created a whole new collection of chocolate liqueurs.

 Quite simply, ‘chocolate liqueur’ describes liqueur that tastes like chocolate — shocking, we know.
-But jokes aside, whoever thought to combine the delights of a boozy base with the blissful indulgence of chocolate was onto a winner.
+But jokes aside, whoever thought to combine the delights of an alcoholic base with the blissful indulgence of chocolate was onto a winner.
 This is one of the most unapologetically luxurious flavour combinations in culinary history.

 Here’s a bit about our latest liqueurs and how to best use them.